grain-lang/grain/docs/contributor/memory_management.md

 ## Garbage Collector

 Functional programming patterns often result in a large number of allocations, so it is imperative for developer experience that the language manages the creation and deletion of objects for users.
-Grain uses a reference-counting [garbage collector](https://github.com/grain-lang/grain/blob/main/stdlib/runtime/gc.gr) in order to determine when objects are no longer in active use by the program (and therefore able to have their memory freed).
+Grain uses a reference-counting [garbage collector](https://github.com/grain-lang/grain/blob/main/stdlib/runtime/gc.gr) in order to determine when objects are no longer in active use by the program and therefore able to have their memory freed.

 At a technical level, this is represented in-memory in the following way, for an n-byte heap object: